 The Notes will be a series of senior debt securities issued by ML&Co. entitled "Medium-Term Notes, Series C" and will not be secured by collateral.
 The Notes will rank equally with all of our other unsecured and unsubordinated debt.
-The Notes are expected to mature in April 2019, unless redeemed by us at an earlier date.
-Depending on the date the Notes are priced for initial sale to the public (the "Pricing Date"), which may be in March or April, the settlement date may occur in March or April and the maturity date may occur in March or April and the months in which Interest Payment Dates (as defined below) occur and the month when early redemption may commence will also be adjusted.
+The Notes are expected to mature on April 5, 2019, unless redeemed by us at an earlier date.
 Any references in this pricing supplement to the month in which the settlement date or maturity date will occur is subject to change as specified above.